fcapovilla/agregat/README.md

 * Use CapRover's One-Click App tools to create a PostgreSQL app.
 * Create an empty app for Agregat.
-* Modify the `captain-definition file and set all environment variables using the values you entered when configuring your PostgreSQL app.
+* Modify the `captain-definition` file and set all environment variables using the values you entered when configuring your PostgreSQL app.
-* Deploy the app by running `caprover deploy` and selecting the empty app you created previously.
+* Deploy the app by running `caprover deploy -c captain-definition` and selecting the empty app you created previously.

 ## Learn more